 On 1 July 2009 we became responsible for the regulation of practitioner psychologists.
-Prior to that date, psychologists were not subject to statutory regulation and fitness to practise complaints were investigated by the British Psychological Society (BPS) and the Association of Educational Psychologists (AEP).
+Prior to this date, psychologists were not in statutory regulation and fitness to practise complaints were investigated by the British Psychological Society (BPS) and the Association of Educational Psychologists (AEP).
 On 1 July 2009 just over 15,000 practitioner psychologists were transferred to the HPC Register.

 On 1 April 2010 we became responsible for the regulation of hearing aid dispensers.
-We did not regulate this group during the period covered by this report.
 For an up-to-date list of the professions we regulate, please see our website at www.hpc-uk.org